 Everyone remembers the saddest television finales — Six Feet Under, Boy Meets World, Cheers — but it's much easier to forget about TV show happy endings that are actually sad.
 As is often the case in film, series finales are usually presented in a positive light, but turn out to be kind of bleak when you start to think about them.

-This insidious phenomena is especially common in sitcoms, as those worlds tend to have a glossy sheen to them that helps keep the action light and playful.
-While this picturesque facade gels smoothly with the majority of comedy series, its hard to put a positive spin on a conclusive event, and close inspection of some series enders reveals that all that glitters isn't gold.
+This insidious phenomenon is especially common in sitcoms, as those worlds tend to have a glossy sheen to them that helps keep the action light and playful.
+Although this picturesque facade gels smoothly with the majority of comedy series, it's hard to put a positive spin on a conclusive event, and close inspection of some series enders reveals that all that glitters isn't gold.

 After nine seasons, the titular mother (Cristin Milioti) of How I Met Your Mother is in the show for like a minute, then she dies.
 It feels like she only exists so that Robin (Cobie Smulders) and Ted (Josh Radnor) can end up together, even though viewers have seen time and again that Ted and Robin are fundamentally incompatible, and that their relationship is destined to fail.
 Also, what kind of dad talks to his kids about having sex with random women this much?
 Ted doesn't seem to have matured much from the series's start, and his kids are inevitably going to have some sexual hangups when they come of age.

 Actors: Josh Radnor, Jason Segel, Cobie Smulders, Neil Patrick Harris, Alyson Hannigan, + more

 Premiered: 2005Where to watch